pixie-io/docs.px.dev/content/en/tutorials/pixie-101/network-monitoring.md

 <svg title='' src='use-case-tutorials/tcp_drops.png'/>
 :::

-2. Hover over an edge to see the number of drops between pod pairs.
+3. Hover over an edge to see the number of drops between pod pairs.
 The color and thickness of the edges indicate an increase in the number of TCP drops.

-3. After a few seconds have passed, press the "RUN" button once again.
+4. After a few seconds have passed, press the "RUN" button once again.
 Since more time has elapsed since the tracepoint was deployed, you should see more data in the graph.

 ## Related Scripts

 This tutorial demonstrated three of Pixie's [community scripts](https://github.com/pixie-labs/pixie/tree/main/src/pxl_scripts).
 For more insight into your network, check out the following scripts:

-- [`px/dns_data`](http://work.withpixie.ai/script/dns_data) shows the most recent DNS requests in your cluster, including the full request and response header / body.
+- [`px/dns_data`](https://work.withpixie.ai/script/dns_data) shows the most recent DNS requests in your cluster, including the full request and response bodies.

-- [`px/tcp_retransmissions`](http://work.withpixie.ai/script/tcp_retransmissions) graphs the TCP retransmission counts across your cluster.
+- [`px/tcp_retransmits`](https://work.withpixie.ai/script/tcp_retransmits) graphs the TCP retransmission counts across your cluster.
+Don't forget to click the RUN button.